 We feel that this connection between quantum spin systems and graph theory still has much potential remaining to provide further insights, some of which we discuss here.
-We have found only a few other works on symmetric graph products in the mathematical literature and would be interested in learning more about them (such as the works \cite{BarghiPonomarenko2009,AIP} which provide counterexamples to an iso-spectrality problem posed in \cite{AGRR}).
+Interestingly (but not too surprisingly), symmetric product graphs have been introduced and studied in the graph theory literature, seemingly independently, under several other names such as $N$-subgraph graphs, $N$-tuple vertex graphs and $N$-token graphs, e.g.\ \cite{Johns, Alavi1, Zhuetal, Alavi2, Fabila, Carballosa, Rivera}.

 Physically, the reduced $N$-particle operators describe hard core bosons with attractive next-neighbor interaction.
 In the Ising phase these interactions (resulting from the $Z$-term) dominate the hopping terms (resulting from the $XX$-term).
 This is the second crucial feature exploited in our work --- and in earlier works on the special case of the chain --- as it makes the particles ``sticky'' at low energies and thus leads to the formation of spin droplets.